Busking for Boobs

 And it won.

-Despite a couple of technical difficulties, it was our first Yap introduction to an American audience.
+Despite a couple of technical difficulties, it was a Yapstuff.org introduction to the US.

 What's great about the Hit Machine video, we can see Peter and Roz Hill of Yapstuff.org.